-A major focus of the prophetic ministry centres on restoring hope, courage and confidence in the heart of the believer in the overwhelming providence, sovereignty, kindness, grace and justice of God.
+A major focus of the prophetic ministry centers on restoring hope, courage and confidence in the heart of the believer in the overwhelming providence, sovereignty, kindness, grace and justice of God.

 In the history of Israel, in moments of crisis as they were going into captivity and feeling that they faced the long, dark shadows of life alone, despair seized the heart of all.